jamesturk/djok/README.md

 This is our opinionated template for starting new Django projects.

-It adds a few libraries I use in every Django project with reasonable starting configurations, linting/CI rules, and a project layout that has worked for many Django projects.
+It adds a few libraries useful for every Django project, with reasonable starting configurations.
+Additionally, the repository has linting/CI rules and a project layout that has worked well for our many Django projects.

 ## License

 This project is placed into the public domain ([CC0](https://creativecommons.org/public-domain/cc0/)) so you may use it however you see fit.

 You can clone this repository, use it as a template, or pick & choose what you like.
+Attribution is appreciated but not required.

 Please note that the underlying libraries are under their own (MIT/BSD) licenses.